One file. Every stakeholder. Any PV system.

 Human-readable

-Drop any .derpass.json into the viewer to get a rendered, printable document — no software install required.
+Drop any .derpass into the viewer to get a rendered, printable document — no software install required.

 What a DER Passport